INNVTV/SQL-Factory/README.md

 In this sample application the SQL Server is hosted within a Docker container.

 # SQL Script Management
-All SQL scripts are managed within the 'sql/scripts' folder.
+All SQL scripts are managed within the 'Sql/Scripts' folder.
 The scripts are run in batches grouped within folders in the following order:

-* pre
+* Pre
-* tables
+* Tables
-* post
+* Post
-* seeds
+* Seeds

 This allows you to easily manage all your SQL scripts in sequential batches.

-The 'sql/statements' folder is used to run queries against the database after the batched scripts are run.
+The 'Sql/Statements' folder is used to run queries against the database after the batched scripts are run.

 # Running sample
 This sample uses Docker Compose to build and publish the console application and the associated SQL Server instance as two seperate instances.
 Simply run the following command: